asappcb/gerbers-renderer/README.md

 - 🧠 Gerber bundle detection (not just “try and fail”)
 - 📦 Supports `.zip` and `.rar` archives (browser-side)
-- 🎨 2D SVG-based board viewer
+- 🎨 Canvas-based board viewer with modern render pipeline
 - 🧩 Drop-in viewer that mounts into any DOM node
+- 🎯 Overlay system for custom visualizations
+- 📍 Built-in marker and selection systems
 - 🧪 Typed, deterministic render results
 - 🧼 No backend, no workers unless needed
 - ⚡ Vite, React, vanilla JS friendly